openstack-archive/python-solumclient/README.rst

 Note:

-- The <test cmd> is a file that contains the testing instructions.
-It is the responsibility of the consumer of the Arbor labs to create this file and make it available within the git repository.

 - The 'arbor-app-setup' needs to be run once per repository.

+- 'test cmd' is a command that Arborlabs will use for running tests on the repo.
+The command has to be available on the runtime path of Arborlabs unit test executor (a Docker container).
+If not it should be made available in the user's repository as a shell script.
+It is the responsibility of the consumer of the Arbor labs to create such a shell script and make it available within the git repository.
+Arborlabs also supports running tests using Drone.
+In that case, the value of '--test-cmd' attribute should be set to 'drone' and '.drone.yml' file should be made available in the github repository.

 Testing flow steps